Beautiful Places in Santa Barbara, CA: 12 Scenic Spots to Enjoy

 Apple picking at Happy Valley Orchard

 We were told by a local about Happy Valley Orchard in Middlebury (about 35 minutes south of Basin Harbor) and it was perfect.
-This cute family orchard has well maintained trees, which were simply full of apples.
 If you don’t feel like picking, the market has bags to carry out, including the beloved Honeycrisp, and other local specialties.
 It’d be a tragedy if you didn’t snag a bag of cider donuts to share (or not!).

 Pick a Pumpkin: Lester Farm Market